suryaaaprakash/spam-mail-detection/README.md

 3. We load the dataset using pandas and split it into features (X) and labels (Y).

+4. In this project, we employed NLTK for text preprocessing, which includes tokenization, stopword removal, and punctuation removal, to clean and prepare the text data before training our model.

-4. The data is split into training and testing sets using train_test_split from scikit-learn
+5. The data is split into training and testing sets using train_test_split from scikit-learn

-5. We convert the text messages into numerical features using TfidVectorizer from scikit-learn
+6. We convert the text messages into numerical features using TfidVectorizer from scikit-learn

-6. We train the spam classifier model using the Logistic Regression algorithm, which is commonly used for text classification tasks.
+7. We train the spam classifier model using the Logistic Regression algorithm, which is commonly used for text classification tasks.

+8. I used smote for class imbalance

-7. At last we evaluate the model's performance by predicting labels for the testing set and comparing them to the actual labels.
+9. At last we evaluate the model's performance by predicting labels for the testing set and comparing them to the actual labels.

-8. We calculate the accuracy score and the confusion matrix to assess the model's performance.
+10. We calculate the accuracy score and the confusion matrix to assess the model's performance.

 ## Result